mrchetan/FlutterFullExtensionPack/README.md

-## Flutter development Extension Pack by Chetan Bhalothia
+## Flutter Extension Pack by Chetan Bhalothia

 A Recommended collection for Flutter development on VS Code by Chetan Bhalothia.